gbrlgrg/arch2-virtual-exhibit-group5/README.md

 - Address parsing
 - Cache hit/miss simulation
 - References section
-- Disclosure on the use of AI/LLM
+- Disclosure on the use of AI/LLM section
 - Table of Contents integration
 - Responsive exhibit layout
 - Styling fixes and compatibility with the exhibit template